pingcap/blog/tidb-lite-a-simpler-way-to-unit-test-golang-database-code.md

 ---
-title: 'tidb-lite: A go-sqlmock Alternative for Easily Unit Testing Golang Database-Related Code'
+title: 'tidb-lite: A Simpler Way to Unit Test Golang Database Code'
 author: ['Xiang Wang']
 date: 2021-03-04
 summary: If your Golang app uses a MySQL-compatible database, you will have a lot of database-related code to unit test.
 Unlike go-sqlmock, tidb-lite lets you test your code easily without the need to start a database instance in the external environment.
 tags: ['MySQL', 'Go']
 categories: ['Community']
+aliases: ['/blog/tidb-lite-go-sqlmock-alternative-for-easily-unit-testing-golang-database-related-code']
 image: /images/blog/golang-database-unit-test-go-sqlmock-alternative.jpg
 ---